Darioc18/architecture-portfolio/README.md

 - CSS
   - No errors were returned when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdarioc18.github.io%2Farchitecture-portfolio%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+### Bugs

+- I encountered an issue where the picture and text on the page were not appearing centered.
+After inspecting the CSS code, I identified that a `padding-left` property of `230px` and an `align-items` property set to `flex-start` were causing this misalignment.

+  _To address the problem, I removed the `padding-left` property and updated the `align-items` property to `center`.
+The picture and text now appear centered on the page as intended (see commit 4f68e07 Jun 9, 2023)._

+- By clicking on the text area, I noticed that the blinking text cursor was initially appearing in the middle of the textarea instead of at the beginning.

+  _To address this issue, I removed the space between the textarea tags.
+I discovered this solution by consulting [Stack Overflow](https://stackoverflow.com/questions/9070924/cursor-in-the-middle-of-a-textarea-box)._

+- The textarea in the contact form was causing layout issues due to its resizable feature.

+  _To fix this problem, I implemented the CSS property "resize:none" to disable the textarea's resizing capability.
+This adjustment ensures that the textarea remains fixed in size and prevents any layout disturbances.
+I found this solution on [Stack Overflow](https://stackoverflow.com/questions/5235142/how-do-i-disable-the-resizable-property-of-a-textarea)._

 ### Performance **to be completed!!!**

 Google Lighthouse in Google's Chrome Developer Tools was used to test the performance of the website.
 All elements performed well.